peterdalle/mij/learn-more-python.md

 How do you find a specific library or a piece of code that you can use?
 Here's some tips:

 - At [awesome-python.com](https://awesome-python.com/) you'll find a list of libraries, software and resources
-- Use GitHub to exlore software projects: <https://github.com/explore>
+- Use GitHub to explore software projects: <https://github.com/explore>
 - Try googling something like [`web scraping python`](https://www.google.com/search?q=web+scraping+python)

 ## Web scraping tutorials